Lifetime Fitness Jobs | Health Club and Wellness Careers

 Corporate and Administration

 Beyond the clubs, Lifetime has a full corporate structure supporting everything from branding and finance to recruiting and member communications.
-These roles are mostly based in the headquarters or regional offices, though some are open to hybrid setups or remote.
+These roles are mostly based in the headquarters or regional offices.

 • Marketing Coordinator